AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 # Memory optimized instance families

-This topic describes the features of memory optimized instance families of Elastic Compute Service \(ECS\) and lists the instance types of each family.
+This topic describes the features of memory optimized instance families and lists the instance types of each family.

 -   Recommended instance families
     -   [r7a, memory optimized instance family](#r7a)